IT Talent Recruitment Campaign: FAQ

 If unaddressed, we risk both failure to utilize growth opportunities as well as the departure of companies and employment, which again would result in lack of willingness to invest and grow.
 Talent risk = economic risk.

-We are inviting employers with vacancies in the IT sector to join the initiative on the simple condition that they are open to include pre-qualified international candidates from this new, collaborative channel in their recruitment process.
+We are inviting employers with vacancies in Software Engineers and DevOps Engineers to join the initiative on the simple condition that they are open to include pre-qualified international candidates from this new, collaborative channel in their recruitment process.

 Participating in this initiative requires commitment in time only.
-No financial contributions are expected in this pilot whilst it can result in great candidates for some of your vacancies.
+No financial contributions are required in this joint campaign, but it might result in great candidates for some of your vacancies.

-3. What role is expected from the employers in the project?
+What is expected from the employers in the project?

-The initial talks will most likely be between the Oslo Region Alliance project lead and/or HR manager in the employer organization.
+The initial talks will most likely be between the Oslo Region Alliance project lead and a business manager and/or HR manager in the employer organization.

 Should the participating organization be small it may well be the founder or a manager who is involved both in the contracting phase and execution phase.